Skip to content

 Bagisto's GraphQL API is built on API Platform for Laravel, a powerful framework that provides robust GraphQL support out of the box.
 This architecture enables a modern, type-safe API layer with minimal configuration.

-Bagisto's GraphQL API is built using the Platforma API Laravel plugin with Bagisto's GraphQL plugin, providing two distinct API layers:
+Bagisto's GraphQL API is built using the Platforma API Laravel plugin with Bagisto's BagistoApi plugin, providing two distinct API layers:

 The public-facing API for customer-facing operations: